Erany and Gyrax are both shouting, but I can’t understand a word they’re saying—I’m deep in the grip of mind-rending

 “Knifelock!”
 Khyrell tightens his fist, stealing my breath with a surge of agony.
 “We were just about to—”

 Knifelock’s hands flash to his waist, drawing a pair of knives with stage-magic speed.
 Khryell manages a panicked “NO—” before the back-curving daggers punch holes in his chest and twitch back into their respective sheaths.

 The pain in my body immediately ceases.
 “HUUUHHH—” I push to all fours and vomit forcefully.

-Sarisyrin spits a venomous curse and turns his palm up at Knifelock, extending his fingers in an elegant flourish.
-A ray of crackling yellow flies from his gesture, but Knifelock swats it aside with a quick backhand.
+Sarisyrin spits a venomous curse and turns his palm up at Knifelock, fingers extended in an elegant flourish.
+A ray of crackling yellow flies from his gesture, but Knifelock swats it away with a quick backhand.

-The Sytíshí opens his mouth to speak, but Knifelock cuts him off by speeding toward him, briefly transforming into a glowing clutch of lines before grabbing the Sytíshí by the throat and lifting him up off his feet.
+The Sytíshí opens his mouth, about to speak, but Knifelock cuts him off by speeding toward him, transforming into a glowing clutch of lines before grabbing him by the throat and lifting him up off his feet.
 Sarisyrin clutches Knifelock’s hand and gurgles something desperate.
 A second later, his vertebrae begin to compress and break.
 CR-CR-CRACK.
 His eyes roll back, his tongue lolls out.

 “What…what just happened?”
 I stare at the others.

 “Arganti Knifelock,” Ren rasps.
 “We’re lucky…” He coughs and wheezes.
 “We’re lucky he didn’t kill us.”